MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-telemetry-analytics-content.md

 1. R&D engineers and data scientists can use Power BI with dynamic queries or real-time analytics dashboards to create visualizations to share with business users.
 These visualizations invoke user-defined functions for ease of maintenance.

 1. Engineers can also connect more tools to Microsoft Fabric.
-For instance, they can connect Azure Managed Grafana to the eventhouse or create a web application that queries the eventhouse directly.
+For instance, they can connect Azure Managed Grafana to the Eventhouse or create a web application that queries the Eventhouse directly.

 1. Data engineers and R&D engineers use [Data Activator](/fabric/data-activator/) to create reflex items to monitor conditions and trigger actions, such as triggering Power Automate flows for business integration.
 For example, Data Activator can notify a Teams channel if the health of a device degrades.